I’m not even exaggerating when I say we’ve been working on this project for like 2 years. Actually it’s been almost exactly 2 years and one month.

 It’s so so sososo nice to have all this space to organize our stuff now, but I really did still have to edit out a lot to get these cabinets to look and function the way I want them to.
 Let me give you the tour!

 This cabinet holds all of our sheets and a few extra seasonal bath linens.
 Each size of bed gets its own bin and then I keep the pillow cases in a separate little basket in the middle just cause I like to change the pillowcases on the beds a little more often than the sheets.
-I love these fabric bins with their little labels because they keep everything looking impeccably tidy if you don’t want to spend a long time fussing over folding your sheets perfectly.
+I love these fabric bins because they keep everything looking impeccably tidy if you don’t want to spend a long time fussing over folding your sheets perfectly and they’re a super cost-effective solution.

 We plan on adding another row of cabinets inside the actual bedroom eventually and you can see that we need them!
 Like a lot of old houses, we don’t have a linen closet so I definitely need somewhere to put my collection of plaid blankets and other various forms of blanketry.
 I have a few here and a few in a giant basket.
 I’m also pretty fond of beach towels, and we always seem to go through them so quickly in the summer, so I think I’ll probably need this whole cupboard for them soon.
 But it works for now, even if it’s pretty jammed-full in there.